-Good Manufacturing Practices (GMP) are a set of mandates set by regulatory bodies, including the FDA hyperlink and similar government organizations around the world, to ensure safety in products that are consumed and used in direct contact with people.
+GMP standards are a set of mandates set by regulatory bodies, including the Food & Drug Administration (FDA) and similar government organizations around the world, to ensure safety in products that are consumed and used in direct contact with people.
 A GMP badge on packaging, for example, implies that the regulatory agency has reviewed and approved the product’s manufacturing facility.

-When a GMP certified manufacturer encounters a product defect, they employ a variety of checks and tests to help find a solution.
-Material testing services help manufacturing companies throughout the various stages of production to overcome quality issues and comply with GMP manufacturing regulations.
+When a GMP-certified manufacturer encounters a product defect, they employ a variety of checks and tests to help find a solution.
+Oftentimes, these companies turn to an experienced materials testing lab to support them throughout the production and quality control processes and to help identify issues and comply with GMP manufacturing regulations.

 Hiring an outside laboratory that specializes in finding solutions to unique production challenges is helpful when internal resources are not sufficient or are simply too back logged to meet time constraints.
 Below is a description of how material testing methods can help a company comply with GMP throughout the research, development, and end user product testing cycles.

-Testing methods include: FTIR analysis, LPC, GC/MS Analysis
+Testing methods include: FTIR analysis, GC/MS analysis, liquid particle counting